acm-projects/closet-hangr/README.md

   i.
 Display most/least worn clothes d.)
 Storage for least used and least liked. e.)
 Match clothes based on user preferences, color palettes, and match user.

+## Stretch Goal (Only work on after MVP is achieved) (not in order)
+a.)
+Implement proactive outfits based on weekly forecasts.
+  i.
+An example: if it’s Winter, suggest sweaters.
+If it’s Summer, suggest tank tops. b.)
+Option to sell garments on eBay. c.)
+Blur users faces in images that are uploaded.